What Is Leverage in Trading? A Beginner’s Guide

 For example, imagine leverage like a seesaw.
 With the right balance, a small effort on one side can lift a heavy load on the other.
 In trading, this means:

 This concept is attractive because it gives traders the opportunity to make larger profits from small price movements.
-However, your losses can increase just as fast.
-Understanding how to use leverage responsibly is the key to protecting your trading account.
+However, your losses can increase just as fast, which is why most beginner guides on forex leverage emphasize discipline.
+Understanding how to use leverage safely is the key to protecting your trading account and avoiding margin calls.

 1.2.
 4 types of leverage in trading